 Many professional services business struggle to create a compelling marketing message that demands interest and attention from prospective clients.
 As a result, they fail to attract high-end clients to sustain their growth.
 Think about accounting, financial planning, or management consulting; getting people to understand what they sell is their biggest challenge.

 People relate more to house painters, website designers, or tailors because, although they offer services, their services are tangible; easy to see, and understand.
 It is a different kettle of fish with coaching, marketing, or funds management.
 People hardly know what you do until you communicate them in a simple, clear, and compelling marketing message.
 In fact, ask ten of your friends, and you might be surprised about what they think you do.
 Understanding why professional services are hard to market can help you to overcome your marketing challenges.

 The foundation for creating a compelling marketing message

 The success of your professional service hinges on a few simple business strategies.
 One of such strategies is finding your target or ideal clients.
 Whereas this is simple, it is the hardest for many entrepreneurs and small business owners.
 Finding an ideal client for a professional service comes with the responsibility of building a sustainable trust relationship.
 In essence, doing so requires developing a compelling value proposition, and communicating it constantly with clarity.

-A compelling marketing message needs not to attract prospective clients’ interest and attention only, also, it needs to translate such prospects into repeat customers.
-To create such a compelling message requires the following…
+A compelling marketing message needs not to attract prospective clients’ interest and attention only, it also needs to transform such prospects into repeat customers.
+To create such a compelling marketing message requires three things…

 1. Know your ideal customers